-The activist may approach a company with an extensive high-quality analysis of the company's business that supports the activist's recommendations (demands) for:
+The activist may approach a company with an extensive, and in many cases high-quality, analysis of the company's business and strategy that supports the activist's recommendations (demands) for:

 - Return of capital to shareholders through share repurchase or special dividend.

 - Change in capital structure (leverage).

 - Sale or spin-off of a division.

-- Change in business strategy.
+- Change in business strategy, including ESG.

 - Change in cost structures.

-- Improvement of management performance (replace CEO).
+- Improvement of management performance or replacement of management (e.g., replace CEO).

 - Change in executive compensation.

-- Merger or sale of the company. - Change in governance: add new directors designated by the activist, separate the positions of CEO and Chair, declassify the board, remove poison pill and other takeover defenses, permit shareholders to call a special meeting (or lower thresholds for same) and act by written consent.
+- Merger or sale of the company.

+• Change in governance: add new directors designated by the activist, separate the positions of CEO and Chair, declassify the board, remove poison pill and other takeover defenses, permit shareholders to call a special meeting (or lower thresholds for same) and act by written consent.